.

 • Use security cameras and alarms to prevent unauthorized access and potential tampering.

-• See that all specimens and reagents are packaged and sealed properly before storage.
+• Ensure all specimens and reagents are securely packaged and properly sealed in storage.

-• Develop and clearly communicate protocols for what actions should be taken to handle spills, leaks, or other emergencies in storage areas.
+• Develop and communicate protocols to handle spills, leaks, or other emergencies in storage areas.

-• Maintain accurate records of storage conditions, inventory, and inspection reports.
+• Maintain accurate records of storage conditions, inventory, and inspections.

 Improper Instrument Calibration